 Types of cookies

-Analytical/performance cookies: They allow us to recognise you and to count the number of visitors to our website and to see how visitors move around our website; it improves the performance of our website by ensuring that visitors can find what they are searching for easily and to speed up your searches.
-Google Analytics and Hotjar cookies are enabled on our website by default, but do not collect any personally-identifiable data about you.
+Statistics cookies: these allow us to count the number of visitors to our website and to see how visitors move around our website; it improves the performance of our website by ensuring that visitors can find what they are searching for easily and to speed up your searches.
+Statistics cookies like Google Analytics and Hotjar do not collect any personally-identifiable data about you.

-Targeting advertisements cookies: These cookies record your visit to the website, links you have followed and pages you have visited.
-We will use this information to target information on our website and advertisements displayed on the website more relevant to your interests.
-We may share this information with third parties and other social media such as Facebook, Instagram for this purpose.
-Cookie profiling, also called web profiling, is the use of persistent or permanent cookies to track a user’s overall activity online.
+Marketing cookies: these cookies record your visit to the website, links you have followed and pages you have visited.
+We will use this information to target information on our website and advertisements displayed on the website to be more relevant to your interests.
+We may share this information with third parties and social media, such as Facebook and Instagram, for this purpose.

 The table below explains the cookies we use and why: